geogardenclub/geogardenclub.github.io/docs/business-guide/strategic-plan-2027/proposals-2027.md

 ### Q1
 *Add personalized reach-out.* Reach out to customers entering their second or third year and request a feedback session via a phone call or meeting.
 Attach this request to an offer of a gift card to a local garden store.

+*Increase Brand Loyalty.* Offer new subscribers a GGC t shirt.
+Alternatively, have a "chapter of the month" campaign in which chapters in that chapter are offered a free GGC t shirt.

 ### Q2
 *Continue personalized reach-out.* Obtaining customer feedback is a high priority for 2027.